Montana adopts permanent block on birth certificate changes

 The new rule states that people’s sex on their birth certificates can be changed only if someone’s sex is misidentified when they’re born or if the sex was wrongly recorded as a result of “a scrivener’s error.”

-Democratic state lawmakers said the administration’s attempt to circumvent Moses’ order was a “blatant abuse of power” and accused it of trying to undermine the courts.
+Democratic state lawmakers have said the administration’s attempt to circumvent Moses’ order through the health department rule was a “blatant abuse of power” and accused it of trying to undermine the courts.

+Health department spokesperson Jon Ebelt declined to comment on the upcoming hearing or the new rule.